UMM-CSci-3601/intro-to-git/README.md

 Dealing with merge conflicts, especially complex ones, can be a real headache, but these tips can help reduce the likelihood of pain here:

-* `pull` changes into your development branch(es) early and often.
-The more consistent your branch is with `master` (or whatever branch you're going to merge into), the less likely conflicts will be, and they'll tend to be smaller when they do happen.
-The history/branch visualization in GitKraken can give you a sense of how far your branch is from what's on `master`.
+* Merge changes into your development branch(es) early and often.
+The more consistent your branch is with `main` (or whatever branch you're going to merge into), the less likely conflicts will be, and they'll tend to be smaller when they do happen.
+The history/branch visualization in GitKraken can give you a sense of how far your branch is from what's on `main`.
 * Break your work into small, manageable stories/tasks/chunks.
 Small, well-defined bits of work tend to touch less code and be completed more quickly, both of which reduce the likelihood of a nasty conflict surprise when you come to merge.
-* Give yourself plenty of time to merge into `master`.
-You don't want to decide you're going to merge into `master` at 2am or 15 minutes before Food Service closes for dinner; if there's an unexpected conflict you don't have the time and energy to deal with it properly and your chances are much higher that you'll do something you'll regret.
+* Give yourself plenty of time to merge into `main`.
+You don't want to decide you're going to merge into `main` at 2am or 15 minutes before Food Service closes for dinner; if there's an unexpected conflict you don't have the time and energy to deal with it properly and your chances are much higher that you'll do something you'll regret.